 Almost every week, there will be one in-class quiz.
 The quiz will be drawn mostly from that day's or week's material, though, it may contain content from a previous week.
-Some weeks will not have quizzes and I expect there to be 9 quizzes total.
+The weeks with another major assignment or test due will not have a quiz; I expect there to be 10 quizzes in total for the class.
 Generally, the quiz questions will be posted on the digital display and students will write the answers on a full length sheet of paper.

-2. Midterm: 20%
+2. Midterm: 25%